 All unemployed who are not entitled to basic allowance or earnings-related allowance are in principle eligible for labour market subsidy.
 However, there are some specific conditions for young people.
 It is required that persons under 25 years of age have completed vocational training or are in labour market training or on-job training.
-A six-week benefit suspension can be imposed if a person repeatedly refuses job training or education (90 days in 2017, applies to all unemployment benefits).
+A six-week benefit suspension can be imposed if a person repeatedly refuses job training or education.